What can nurses claim on taxes?

 Handy Tip: Use the ATO depreciation and capital allowance tool to help work out the deduction you can claim from a depreciating asset.

-Your payment for union and professional association fees, such as AHPRA registration fees, and associations such as Wounds Australia, for example, can be claimed as a deduction.
+For instance, you can claim your payment for union and professional association fees, such as AHPRA registration fees, and associations such as Wounds Australia as tax deductions.

 Things you can’t claim

-As a general rule, anything unrelated to your work and personal expenses cannot be claimed.
+As a general rule, you cannot claim anything unrelated to your work and personal expenses as a general rule.
 For example:

 We hope the above information comes in handy when you file your taxes this year.
-That being said, let’s move to the second part of our tax time series – 30 Things Nurses Can Claim as Tax
+Let’s move to the second part of our tax time series – 30 Things Nurses Can Claim as Tax

 References